BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## Integrating MCM into your mod

-Mod authors need to integrate their mods with the MCM for their settings to appear in the UI.
+Mod authors need to integrate their mods with MCM for their settings to appear in the UI.
 The subsections below go in detail about this process, but it is essentially done in two steps:

   1. Define the blueprint JSON file for your mod's settings and place it alongside your mod's `meta.lsx` file.
 It's also recommended to define BG3MCM as a dependency in your meta.lsx file.
 [Example of listing a dependency in a meta.lsx file](https://github.com/AtilioA/BG3-auto-send-food-to-camp/blob/46822bb0a8af4db524fd1ccb6f8a277724f5630c/Auto%20Send%20Food%20To%20Camp/Mods/AutoSendFoodToCamp/meta.lsx#L16 'Auto Send Food To Camp');
   2. Replace your mod's logic for reading/writing settings with calls to the MCM API, using the setting's ID as defined in the blueprint.